 Youth Education & Services

-Little ACEs met with families virtually, and while we know in-person is best for our infants and toddlers, parents benefited from a greater ability to chat and to ask questions.
 We hosted Signing Santa where children could meet virtually with a Deaf Santa and his interpreter, Rudolph.
 We filmed and distributed Santa signing "'The Night Before Christmas."